Songs for Naval Children by Naval Children

 How to apply

-There are four voyages this year, depending on the age of the young person.
-There are 10 places on each voyage, these will be allocated based on the information provided on the expression on interest form, taking into account family circumstances, and particularly the statement from the young person outlining why they are applying.
+There are 10 places on each voyage, these will be allocated based on the information provided on the expression of interest form.

 Email ncc@navalchildrenscharity.org.uk to receive the form or follow link below